fabricio-boppre/natalia-vale-asari-v2/README.md

 This is a small [static website](https://www.sanity.io/what-is-a-static-site) built with the [Next.js](https://nextjs.org) framework and whose content is stored in [Markdown](https://guides.github.com/features/mastering-markdown/) files.

 You can visit it by clicking [here](https://www.nataliavaleasari.net/).
-The site uses the pre-rendering mode [Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended).

 The _Blog_ section offers some traditional functionality like pagination, RSS and tags, all built with the tools and methods offered by Next.js and React.
 The site is also [multilingual](https://nextjs.org/docs/advanced-features/i18n-routing) and has a [sitemap](https://www.sitemaps.org).